-Learn how OmoiOS and SWE-agent differ in their key features, development activity, technology stack and community adoption, so you can decide which of these ai coding agents is best for you.
+Learn how OmoiOS and SWE-agent differ in their key features, development activity, technology stack and community adoption, so you can decide which of these tools is best for you.

 Last commit